openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 }
 ```

-Functionality: Provides an interface for implementing exclusive locks.
+Function: Provides an interface for implementing exclusive locks.

 Parent Type: